 The Mac Studio has a price range of $1,999 to $7,999 depending on whether you select an Apple M1 Max or M1 Ultra processor, plus the amount of unified memory and SSD storage.
 Unfortunately, it doesn't come with the black Magic Keyboard with Touch ID and Numeric Keypad ($199), Magic Mouse ($99), Magic Trackpad ($149), or the Studio Pro monitor (starting at $1,599), which were all announced on the same day as the Mac Studio.

 Base Mac Studio models are available at various retailers, including Apple, B&H, and others.
 However, the current availability drops once you get into the higher-priced ranges.
-At the time of writing, Mac Studio orders have a lag time of anywhere from two to 12 weeks, depending on the configuration.
+At the moment, the standard Mac Studio is available immediately but depending on your configuration choice, there can be a lag time of up to four weeks.
 Typically, the more customization, the longer the time between ordering and delivery.

 Mac Studio: Hardware and design

 Yes, technically, the Mac Studio is a new product.
 However, its creative team post-Jony Ive didn't go that far to find some design inspiration.
 The Mac Studio looks like two stacked Mac mini units and measures 3.7-by-7.7-by-7.7 inches.
 The silver machine weighs 5.9 pounds for the M1 Max models and 7.9 pounds for the M1 Ultra models.
 Although the weight difference is significant, it doesn't mean much since the Mac Studio isn't meant to be carried.
 If it's that big a deal, purchase a Mac Studio carrying case (yes, they are now on the market).

 Regardless, the Mac Studio is ideally suited to sit below a monitor or on either side.
 Not surprisingly, it looks fantastic underneath the gorgeous Mac Studio display.